FAQs

 There's so much going on!
 Will I be able to see everything?

 We’ve planned the festival programme so there’s lots happening at once, which helps keep people spread out over the festival site.
 Don’t worry though, there are lots of repeat performances so you should be able to see everything you’d like to see.
-We’ve also created some handy highlights trails if you’re not sure where to start – which you can find here!
+We’ve also created a handy see-it-in-one-day guide if you’re not sure where to start – which you can find here!

 Are there toilets in the festival site?